canonical/snapd/CODING.md

 * Large mechanical refactoring and changes should be done as separate PRs.
 Try to separate behaviour changes and refactoring into different PRs and not mix the two.

 * Refactorings ideally should not touch preexisting tests or only minimally.
 Before starting a refactor it might be a good idea to check that the coverage (both lines but also feature/behaviors) of the area affected is sufficient to anchor the refactor.
+Checking the coverage afterward can also reveal whether there is old code that now can be dropped.

 * Large moving of code around and changes to code placement might also be better done separately.